kgremillion/pandas-analysis/README.md

 ### Gender Demographics

-* Percentage and Count of Male Players
-* Percentage and Count of Female Players
-* Percentage and Count of Other / Non-Disclosed
+* Percentage and count of male, female, & other/undisclosed

-### Purchasing Analysis (Gender)
+### Gender Purchasing Analysis

-* The below each broken by gender
+* For each gender, file shows how to find:
   * Purchase Count
   * Average Purchase Price
   * Total Purchase Value
   * Average Purchase Total per Person by Gender

-### Age Demographics
+### Age Demographics by Age Group

-* The below each broken into bins of 4 years (i.e. &lt;10, 10-14, 15-19, etc.)
+* For age group broken into bins of 4 years, file shows how to find:
   * Purchase Count
   * Average Purchase Price
   * Total Purchase Value